Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion

-{ \textbf{Acknowledgments.} We thank the authors of the BEAT dataset for providing the raw motion capture data.
-We thank Alpar Cseke, Taylor McConnell and Tsvetelina Alexiadis for their help with design and deployment of the perceptual study.
-We also thank Benjamin Pellkofer, Joan Piles-Contreras, and Eugen Fritzler for cluster computing and IT support at MPI, and EECS IT support at KTH.
-We express our gratitude to Peter Kulits for proof-reading and valuable feedback.
-Finally, we thank Mathis Petrovich, Surabhi Kokane, and Sahba Zojaji for their insightful discussions and advice.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.\ 860768 and by the Swedish Research Council through grant 2020-05187.
+\textbf{Acknowledgments.} We thank A Cseke, T McConnell and T Alexiadis for help with the perceptual study, B Pellkofer, J Piles-Contreras, and E Fritzler for IT support, and P Kulits, M Petrovich, S Kokane, and S Zojaji for proofreading and insightful discussions.
+This work was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.\ 860768 and by the Swedish Research Council through grant 2020-05187.

-\textbf{Disclosure.} Michael Black has received research gift funds from Adobe, Intel, Nvidia, Meta/Facebook, and Amazon.
-Michael Black has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
-While Michael Black is a consultant for Meshcapade and Timo Bolkart a full-time employee of Google, their research was performed solely at, and funded solely by, the Max Planck Society.